 It is unlikely that there will be any significant changes relating to NDAs/SAs in the near future as the relevant protections and loopholes are already in place.

-If you have received a Settlement Agreement/NDA or if you wish to issue one to an employee, please contact Charlie Wood in our Employment Law and HR team on 0161 475 7673.
+If you have received a Settlement Agreement/Non- Disclosure Agreement or if you wish to issue one to an employee, please contact Charlie Wood in our Employment team on 0161 475 7673 or email [email protected].